What is colposcopy?

 What to expect after the procedure?

 Your gynaecologist will talk to you about any problems detected during colposcopy.
-If a sample of tissue was taken from your cervix (biopsy), the laboratory results should be ready in 2 to 3 weeks.
+If a sample of tissue was taken from your cervix (biopsy), the laboratory results should be ready in 5 working days.

 Most women feel fine after colposcopy.
 You may feel a little lightheaded and if you had a biopsy, you may have some mild bleeding.
 Talk to your gynaecologist about how to take care of yourself after the procedure and when you need to return for a check-up.